-Adding more worries to the Quick Service Restaurants industry, Kerela Government has proposed a 14.5% ‘Fat Tax’ on burgers, pizza and donuts sold in upscale restaurants to curb obesity.
-The tax has singled out big multinational fast food chains, while the local eateries selling traditional savories have been spared.
+Adding more worries to the Quick Service Restaurant industry, Kerela Government has proposed a 14.5% a Fat Tax on burgers, pizza and doughnuts sold in upscale restaurants to curb obesity.
+The tax has singled out big multinational fast food chains, while the local eateries selling traditional savouries have been spared.

-This move would hamper the already slow sales of the QSR sector, which has reported low same store sales growth for the past quarter.
+This move would hamper the already slow sales of the QSR sector, which has reported low same-store sales growth for the past quarter.
 Shares of Westlife Dev (McDonald’s West and South Operator) and Jubilant Food (Domino’s franchise) also fell by 2%.

-Almost all major QSR’s have been reporting single digit same store sales growth in the last couple of months.
+Almost all major QSR’s have been reporting single digit same-store sales growth in the last couple of months.
 This slowdown has been accounted to the extreme competition in the fast food segment.
 As the customers are being spoiled for choice, new entries in the market are offering discounts as high as 50%, or the popular Buy One Get One offer on all orders.